tsackton/taelgarverse/docs/gazetteer/greater-sembara/sembara/western-marches/western-marches.md

 </div>

 The Western Marches of Sembara encompass all of the lands west of the ancient baronies of [Ainwick](<../barony-of-ainwick/barony-of-ainwick.md>) and [Aveil](<../barony-of-aveil/barony-of-aveil.md>).
 The land suffered greatly in the [Great War](<../../../../events/1500s/great-war.md>), and the hobgoblin wars that followed, and has only slowly recovered.
-It is still sparsely populated, and the [Army of the West](<../../../../groups/sembaran-army/army-of-the-west.md>) is the dominate institution in the region.
+It is still sparsely populated, and the [Army of the West](<../../../../groups/sembaran-army/army-of-the-west.md>) is the dominant institution in the region.
 The two military baronies - [Usbourg](<./barony-of-usbourg.md>) and [Dunfry](<./barony-of-dunfry.md>) - were created during the reign of [Cece I](<../../../../people/historical-figures/sembaran-royalty/cece-i.md>).

 The Western Marches are divided into three regions:
 * the [Marches of Enford](<./marches-of-enford.md>), in the foothills between the north and central branches of the River Enst